illumine/raw-cloner/README.md

 ## Algorithmic Performance

+Read the algorithm here: [](Algorithm.md).
+The performance of the algorithm is explained in the next lines.

 If $n$ - disk size in bytes size,  $b\ll n$ is the buffer size in bytes, $r$ is the read retries and $e$ is the number of total error bytes, the performance of the algorithm has as follows: